edenzik/SageGrades/README.md

 	COSI 146A - PRINC.
 OF COMP.
 SYSTEM DESIGN                    : ?
 	THA 15B - PUBLIC SPEAKING                                    : ?

-By default, these are the grades for the most recent semester completed.
-However, you can retrieve earlier grades by chaing the `SEMESTER` constant to a larger one.
+By default, these are the grades for the most recent semester on your "Class Schedule".
+However, you can retrieve earlier grades by chaining the `SEMESTER` constant to a larger one in the source file.
+For seniors in their last semester -> 0, else 1.

 - 0 = newest semester (if !senior, the one you finished registering for)
 - 1 = most recent completed semester (probably the one you have new grades for)